-Jason Loos, City Attorney
+Vacant, City Attorney

 The City Attorney is chief legal counsel for the City of Lake Oswego.
 The City Attorney is appointed by the Mayor and City Council, and serves at the pleasure of the Council.
 The City Attorney is one of the three City Officers whose powers and duties are set forth in the City's home rule charter.
 The other two charter officers are the City Manager and the Municipal Court Judge.
 The charter requires the City Attorney to be a member in good standing of the Oregon State Bar and serve full-time in the office.

 The City Attorney appoints and supervises the City Attorney's Office staff, which includes the Deputy City Attorneys, Legal Assistant and Legal Secretary.

 In addition to administrative supervision of the office, the City Attorney serves as primary legal counsel to the City Council, City Manager and City department heads.
 The City Attorney attends all regular City Council meetings and drafts or reviews most ordinances, orders and resolutions that come before the City Council.
 The City Attorney also handles most of the City's real property transactions, drafts ballot titles and handles most legal advice on financial matters.

 The Deputy City Attorney assists the City Attorney in providing legal services to the City of Lake Oswego.
 The Deputy City Attorney also advises the City Planning and Engineering Departments regarding development applications, and attends the hearings of the City's Development Review Commission and Planning Commission.
 In addition, the Deputy City Attorney reviews or drafts most City contracts and provides legal advice on contracting procedures.

 The Deputy City Attorney works under the direction of the City Attorney.

 Jerry C. Seeberger, Deputy City Attorney (Criminal)